chrishayuk/chuk-mlx/docs/02-lazyfox.md

 ## Batch Generation
 Since the lazyfox model is a blank model, it uses pre-trained batchfiles to train the model.
+By default the lazyfox script will generate batches for you.
 This section shows how to generate batches for training the lazyfox model.

 ### Generating the input batchfiles